birnstiel/jobarray/README.md

 If needed you can "activate" the environment with `pixi shell`, for example to install it as a jupyter kernel

     python -m ipykernel install --user --name Pixi

+If you need locally installed packages (e.g. something you cloned and installed with `pip install -e .`), you can put this into `pixi.toml` under the pypi section:

+    [pypi-dependencies]
+    idefixhelper = { path = "../CODES/idefixhelper", editable = true}